nafisahmad/NetworkingProject/README.md

    >TCP/IP or “Transmission Control Protocol / Internet Protocol” is basically a network protocol that defines the details of how data is sent and received in a network.

-   >This project allows a common server-client(s) communication portal using TCP/IP Protocol.
+   >This project creates a common server-client(s) communication portal using TCP/IP Protocol.
 In layman's term , just like any social media application (say, Whatsapp), it allows a common group chat among all the clients.
 At the same time server also acts as a history tracker of all the communication happened along with the connection status of each client.

 2. ### **How to run**